 - Screening programmes probably need to be intensive and sustained, if they are to deliver benefits.

-- There is conflicting evidence regarding the benefits of preventive home visits to the elderly.
+- There is conflicting evidence regarding the benefits of preventative home visits to the elderly.

 The British Geriatrics Society suggests that: